Davenchy/typed_serializer/README.md

 # Typed Serializer

-Convert objects from type to type using TypedDefinitions.
+TypedSerializer is a mixin that adds methods to convert objects from type to type using typed definitions and detectors for auto detect object type.

 ## Usage